Real Estate Talk:

 Condition 1: First visit

-The first visit is arranged between the buyer and the vendor, usually within seven days of an accepted promise to purchase.
+The first visit is arranged between the buyer and the vendor, usually within three to five days of an accepted promise to purchase.
 On a first visit, the buyer will view the basement, boiler room, two or three apartments and the roof, to verify the condition of these areas.
 The buyer will also look for graffiti on the interior or exterior walls, the condition of the balconies and exterior brickwork, and take notice of tenants if they are coming and going.
-The buyer will also note the proximity of the property to other property such as train tracks, city waterworks, towers and any other structure or establishment that may not appear in the pictures but may affect the value of the building.
+The buyer will also note the property’s proximity to other property such as train tracks, city waterworks, towers and any other structure or establishment that may not appear in the pictures but may affect the value of the building.

-‘The first visit is arranged between the buyer and the vendor, usually within seven days of an accepted promise to purchase.’
+‘The first visit is arranged between the buyer and the vendor, usually within three to five days of an accepted promise to purchase.’

 Should the buyer not be satisfied with the first visit, the buyer would provide a written document to the vendor indicating that they no longer wish to proceed with the offer.